13 Silent Signs of Gastritis

-A lot of people think they have basic indigestion when what they really have is gastritis.
+A lot of people think they have basic indigestion when they actually have gastritis.
 Read on to see if you are one of the many who are struggling—often unknowingly—with this condition.

-Put simply, it's the inflammation of your stomach lining.
-Gastroenterologist Taruna Bhatia, MD, medical director of hepatology at CarePoint Health System, explains that if your stomach is burning or aching, you may have gastritis, which is inflammation of the stomach lining, says Taruna Bhatia, MD, a gastroenterologist with Kaiser Permanente in Southern California.
-The only way to diagnose the condition is with an endoscopy: A specialist snakes a tube down your digestive tract to your stomach to assess the situation.
-"Gastritis is a condition diagnosed based on biopsy of the lining of the stomach," Dr. Bhatia says.
-If you're having persistent issues with your stomach, you'll want to make an appointment with your gastroenterologist and get scoped.
-By the way, if you're experiencing pain on the left side of your abdomen, here’s what it could mean.)
+If your stomach is burning or aching, you may have gastritis, which is inflammation of the stomach lining, says Taruna Bhatia, MD, a gastroenterologist with Kaiser Permanente in Southern California.
+The only way to know for sure is with an endoscopy: A specialist snakes a tube down your digestive tract to your stomach to assess the situation.
+Doctors then biopsy the lining of your stomach.
+If you’re having persistent issues with your stomach, you’ll want to make an appointment with your gastroenterologist and get scoped.
+(If you’re experiencing pain on the left side of your abdomen, here’s what it could mean.)
 Meanwhile, here are some signs of gastritis you should know about.

 You often feel bloated

-There are dozens of reasons why the stomach bloats, and most of the time it's completely normal.
-However, if you feel that it happens all the time or after most meals, you may want to explore causes with your doctor.
-Dr. Bhatia says that people come into her office frequently saying that they believe they have gastritis because they feel bloated.
-"Most patients use the term [gastritis] loosely for any stomach-related symptom," she says.
+There are dozens of reasons why the stomach bloats, and most of the time it’s completely normal.
+However, if it happens frequently, or after most meals, you may want to explore causes with your doctor.
 While gastritis can cause bloating, there may be other underlying causes, such as the more common dyspepsia, which is basic indigestion.
-Check out 8 normal reasons your belly is bloated (and 4 times to worry).

 You burp a lot